hartsfield/CI-CD-Bolt/README.md

-# Configuration files for continuous integration and development (CI/CD) with Neovim/Vim, Go, Google Cloud, tmux, and fish shell
+# Configuration files for continuous integration and development (CI/CD) with Neovim/Vim, Go, Google Cloud, tmux, and fish shell on Fedora Linux

 ![Screenshot from 2023-08-25 00-22-02](https://github.com/hartsfield/vimrc/assets/30379836/dc59a4e1-c5a7-4119-83ac-6f842cc6ae77)